 Matt’s example reveals important aspects of mindful acceptance.
 First, it doesn’t mean we have to stop having preferences for how things go.
 Of course, Matt still wanted his baby to fall asleep quickly and easily and wanted to have more of the evening to himself to unwind.
 Acceptance meant considering his preferences more lightly, and not assuming his daughter was doing something wrong by not being asleep when he wanted her to be.

 Now, Matt didn’t throw in the towel and stop following the bedtime routine he and his wife had agreed on.
 He stuck to his plan, offering predictability and consistency while recognizing he couldn’t control his daughter’s sleep.

 When we stop fighting against the way things are and accept reality, we relieve an enormous portion of our stress, but that does not mean we give up on making things better.
 We become willing to see a situation the way it simply is.
 This kind of acceptance can actually be a catalyst for change, as when we accept that there is poverty in our community and decide to do something about it.

 Like any skill, being more mindful takes practice.
 There are two major types of mindfulness endeavors: 1.
 Activities designed specifically to engage and train mindful awareness and 2.
 Bringing mindfulness to ordinary daily activities.
 Meditation, yoga, and tai chi are examples of the former.
 Embracing the experience of putting your baby down, connecting with a friend, being outdoors, or eating a good meal are examples of the latter.
-Generally, the idea is to practice mindfulness through meditation so that you can use it to enrich and uplift other life experiences.
+Generally, the idea is to build mindfulness muscle through meditation so that it’s there to enrich the rest of your life.
+Meditation can also help you tolerate anxiety/stress better and help you identify the deeper feelings causing it.
 You can get started right away with apps like Head Space, Calm, and Insight Timer and see how your life improves.